marcoalopez/chemical_age_script/README.md

 At right, the Python shell window showing the results (in blue) after calling the* ```find_chemage()``` *Python function (in black)*

-To estimate ages in a set of data (i.e. arrays) use:
+To estimate ages in a data set (i.e. arrays) use:

 ```python
 >>> find_chemage_array(Th, U, Pb)